yasserglez/yasserglez.github.io/content/pages/cv/cv.md

       user interaction in a configuration process.
     * Developed techniques to improve the performance of search heuristics on multimodal optimization problems.
-    * Implemented scientific software in Python (using NumPy, pandas, and SciPy), R, and MATLAB/Octave.
+    * Implemented scientific software in Python (using NumPy, pandas and SciPy), R and MATLAB/Octave.

 2011&ndash;2013
 :   **Research Assistant.**<br>